 The ES 350 is rated at 22 mpg city/32 mpg highway in regular trim, and 22/31 in F Sport form.
 The all-wheel-drive ES 250 is rated at 25/34, and the ES 300h is rated at 43 city/44 highway.
 In Consumer Guide® testing, an ES 250 F Sport averaged 25.2 mpg in 65-percent city driving, an ES 350 Ultra Luxury averaged 23.8 mpg in 55-percent city driving, and an ES 300h averaged 36.1 mpg in 70-percent city driving.
 Lexus recommends regular-grade gas for all ES models.

 VALUE IN CLASS

-The cushy, comfortable Lexus ES excels at coddling, but it’s also more dynamically engaging than it was in years past—particularly in F Sport trim.
+The cushy, comfortable Lexus ES excels at coddling, but it’s also more dynamically engaging than you might expect—particularly in F Sport trim.
 The ES 350’s V6 delivers smooth, satisfying power, while the ES 300h delivers class-leading fuel economy with little compromise in overall refinement.
-The new ES 250 adds the all-season capability of all-wheel drive to the lineup.
-Despite a few control-interface quirks, the ES is a shoo-in for Best Buy status.
+The ES 250 delivers the all-season capability of all-wheel drive, but you’ll have to settle for a more pedestrian 4-cylinder engine.
+Still, in any of its forms, the ES is a shoo-in for Best Buy status.

 |BASE PRICE RANGE||$39,900 – $50,810|